home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 - Lights will be added as Home Assistant `light` entities.
 - Relays will be added as Home Assistant `switch` entities, if `SetOption30 = 0`.
 If `SetOption30 = 1`, relays will be added as `light` entities.
 - Sensors will be added as Home Assistant `sensor` entities.
-- Switches will be added as Home Assistant `binary_sensor` entities, if a `switchtopic` is set or there is no corresponding power device (light, relay, etc.).
+- Switches will be added as Home Assistant `binary_sensor` entities or as `automation triggers` depending by the `switchmode` used.
+To enable them, `switchtopic` needs to be set.
+If there are no corresponding power device (light, relay, etc.) the switches will be added automatically.
+- Buttons will be added as Home Assistant `automation triggers` when `SetOption73` is enabled.

 ## Configuration